 Where to stay

-Spanish by the Sea (Isla Colon): When you stay at Spanish by the Sea, you feel a sense of community unlike any other hostel in Bocas.
-You meet your tribe and find yourself having shared dinners and conversations over cards against humanity.
-That sort of thing.
-The hostel is situated a little bit further away from the action of the Main Street, but that adds to its charm.
-It has a large, open (and clean) kitchen which is one of the focal points of social interaction as people will often cook together here.
+Spanish by the Sea (Isla Colon): When you stay at Spanish by the Sea, you feel a sense of community and find yourself having shared dinners and conversations over cards against humanity.
+The hostel is situated a little bit further away from the action of Main Street, but that adds to its charm.
+It has a large, open kitchen, which is one of the focal points of social interaction, as people will often cook together here.
 It’s a Spanish school as well as a hostel so there are lots of breakaway areas and desks for working.
 Taking Spanish lessons is one of the other popular things to do in Bocas del Toro.

-Selina’s (Isla Colon): This certainly isn’t my favourite place and feels a bit cliquey, but it’s the biggest powerhouse hostel in Bocas and isn’t all bad.
-Their rooms are air conditioned all day and the wifi here is strong enough to stream your favourite shows from back home.
-They have a buffet breakfast for $4 as well as a lovely lounge area and dock for swimming.
-The bar and restaurant staff always appear to be having the time of their lives, which is nice.
+Selina’s (Isla Colon): This is certainly the biggest powerhouse hostel in Bocas (and all of Panama probably).
+Selina’s rooms are air-conditioned all day and the wifi here is strong enough to stream your favorite shows from back home.
+They have a buffet breakfast every day for $4 as well as a lovely lounge area and dock for swimming.

 Where to shop